aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/generic-cluster-provider.md

 | vpc                   | VPC for the cluster.
 | vpcSubnets            | The subnets for control plane ENIs (subnet selection).
 | privateCluster        | If `true` Kubernetes API server is private.
+| tags                  | Tags to propagate to Cluster.

 There should be public and private subnets for EKS cluster to work.
 For more information see [Cluster VPC Considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).